MicrosoftDocs/cpp-docs/docs/linux/connectionmanager-reference.md

 - **`add`** *user\@host* \[**`--port`** *port*] \[**`--password`** *password*] \[**`--privatekey`** *privatekey_file*]

   Authenticates and adds a new connection.
 By default, it uses port 22 and password authentication.
 (You'll be prompted to enter a password.)
 Use both **-`-password`** and **`--privatekey`** to specify a password for a private key.

+  Username/password is an insecure pattern.
+Consider using a private key to authenticate which is generally more secure.
+Versions of Visual Studio before 17.10 support EC, RSA, and DSA keys for remote connections.
+Because of security concerns, RSA and DSA keys are no longer supported in VS 17.10 and later.
+Only EC keys are currently supported.
+To create a key pair compatible with the connection manager use the command `ssh-keygen -m pem -t ecdsa -f <key-name>`.
+If you use `ssh-keygen` to create the private key, you must specify the switch `-m pem`, or the key will not be accepted by Visual Studio.
+If your private key begins with `-----BEGIN OPENSSH PRIVATE KEY-----`, you must convert it with `ssh-keygen -p -f <FILE> -m pem`.

 - **`clean`**